icaros-usc/pyribs/README.md

 ## Usage Example

-pyribs uses an ask-tell interface similar to that of [pycma](https://pypi.org/project/cma/).
-The following example shows how to run the RIBS version of MAP-Elites.
-Specifically, we create:
+Here we show an example application of CMA-ME in pyribs.
+To initialize the algorithm, we must first create:

-- A 2D **GridArchive** with 20 bins and a range of (-1, 1) in each dimension.
+- A 2D **GridArchive** where each dimension contains 20 bins across the range [-1, 1].
-- A **GaussianEmitter**, which in this case starts by drawing solutions from a Gaussian distribution centered at **0** with standard deviation 0.1.
-After the first iteration, this emitter selects random solutions in the archive and adds Gaussian noise to it with standard deviation 0.1.
+- A **ImprovementEmitter**, which starts from the search point **0** in 10 dimensional space with a sampling Gaussian distribution with standard deviation 0.1.
 - An **Optimizer** that combines the archive and emitter together.

-After creating the components, we then run on the negative 10-D Sphere function for 1000 iterations.
-For simplicity, the BCs are the first two entries of each 10-D solution vector.
+After initializing the components, we optimize (pyribs maximizes by default) the negative 10-D Sphere function for 1000 iterations.
+Users of the [pycma](https://pypi.org/project/cma/) library will be familiar with ask-tell interface (which pyribs adopted).
+After evaluating the solution, we tell the algorithm the objective value and behavior characteristics (BCs) of each candidate solution.
+The algorithm will then populate the archive and make decisions on where to sample solutions from next.

 ```python
 import numpy as np